 – Load is drawing this much.
 And not the 4MW.
 PLEASE CHECK THE TWO SNAPSHOTS

-– Capacitive effect is dependent on voltage, ETAP doesn’t show pop up for convergence, Please someone tell me how to change and save operating load data correctly?
+– Capacitive effect is dependent on voltage, and ETAP doesn’t show a pop-up for convergence, Please someone tell me how to change and save operating load data correctly.

 – Operating load is automatically generated after load flow analysis.
 Operating Load can be updated from the Load Flow Study Case Editor.
 The operating load option is available if your ETAP key has the online (ETAP Real-Time) feature.
 When the operating load box is checked in the load flow study case editor, the calculation results are updated to sources, loads, and buses to be utilized as input for later studies.
 If your ETAP key does not have the online feature, you can see the operating P and Q data in the element editor; however, this data cannot be used in a later study.